christophermorel/takingoverthewordle/README.md

 2. Then execute "source venv/bin/activate"

 3. Install flask into environment by running "pip install flask"
-4. cd into "takingoverthewordle" or if renamed, the name of the project directory
-5. Run "python3 app.py" and open the Flask development server
+4. Run "python3 app.py" and open the Flask development server

-6. To kill the development server press Control+C, and to deactive the virtual environment type "deactivate" into the Integrated Terminal
+5. To kill the development server press Control+C, and to deactive the virtual environment type "deactivate" into the Integrated Terminal

 The simplest definition of our project is a recreation of The New York Times’ popular online game “Wordle” with a few twists.
 Those twists being that you’re playing against a cpu and have to guess the word in less tries, meaning that you lose if the cpu guesses the word in less tries.